 A bronze throne had been placed above both foundation holes.
 It was time for the final ingredient.
 The highest ranking priest rose to take the platform.
 He began the ceremony of the call for Holy Oil.
 The story had a chorus repeated back to the priest, “The gift of life is Holy Oil.
 Courageous Sheshmu come through.”
 Sheshmu was the god of oil embodied in the body of a lion.
-He was bigger than a war elephant and only showed himself in blood sacrifice.
+He was bigger than a war elephant and showed himself in blood.
 The sacrifice must be voluntary to produce Holy Oil.
 The priest would build the congregation into a climax as he called forth the chosen to reveal Sheshmu.
 If no one stood up, the priest would offer his own life.
 Needless to say, the ceremony had become quite elaborate.
 It was assisted by an arsenal of musicians and provokers embedded through the crowd.
-There were cries of giant lion footprints.
-Others would feel the heat of his breath pass overhead.
+There were orchestrated cries of giant lion footprints.
+Others would feel the heat of its breath pass overhead.
 The drums would get louder as the priest called for the rising of Sheshmu.

 After the oil was drawn, the erection began with the rise of Pharaoh’s hand to call the sun.
 Two tall twin needles in the Biblical city of Beth Shemesh would be erected by an utterance.
 The will of seven hundred men and twenty-six elephants lifted the pillars in line with the Aten.
 By Ra’s zenith, the living twins shone like lightsabers without a shadow.
 Pharaoh Thutmose III would later coat the pillars in electrum.
 He declared his golden white antenna would stand forever in the city of On.
 Forever comes too quickly for the last Pharaoh Cleopatra.
 Fourteen-hundred years later, Thutmose’s promise was broken as his needles left for Alexandria.
 The electrum was scavaged a long time ago and Heliopolis had become a boneyard.
 Cleopatra was Greek, not Egyptian.
 The courageous Sheshmu was long forgotten and the city of Alexandria was trying to seduce Rome.